gamedesigns/Sudoku-Samurai-2/README.md

 ## ✨ Features

 -   **Responsive Design**: Flawless gameplay on both mobile and desktop screens.
+-   **Multiple Languages**: Play in English, Czech, or German.
+-   **Persistent Settings**: Your preferences for theme, language, and highlighting are saved in your browser.
 -   **Pencil Marks (Notes)**: Toggle to "Notes" mode to jot down potential numbers in a cell.
--   **Difficulty Levels**: Choose from Easy, Medium, and Hard puzzles.
+-   **Four Difficulty Levels**: Choose from Novice, Easy, Medium, and Hard puzzles.
 -   **Game Timer**: Track your solving speed for every puzzle.
 -   **Win Detection**: The game automatically detects when you've successfully solved the puzzle.
 -   **Intelligent Highlighting**: Automatically highlights the selected row, column, box, and all instances of a selected number.